 How will I receive the money?

 As long as you continue to do well in your academic studies, your award will be paid for each year of your course, subject to a maximum equivalent to 3 years full-time BEng study, and 4 years full-time MEng study.
-The WiE scholarship will be paid by the University directly into your bank account in two termly instalments for 2017-18 and will be paid in addition to any Warwick Bursary awarded via the Warwick Undergraduate Scholarships and Bursaries (Warwick USB) programme.
+The WiE scholarship will be paid by the University directly into your bank account in termly instalments.

 Please contact us at scholars at warwick dot ac dot uk for any further information about the scholarship.